oroinc/documentation/backend/entities/extend-entities/index.rst

 The ``owner`` attribute can have the following values:

 * ``ExtendScope::OWNER_CUSTOM`` --- The field is user-defined, and the core system should handle how the field appears in grids, forms, etc. (if not configured otherwise).
 * ``ExtendScope::OWNER_SYSTEM``--- Nothing is rendered automatically, and the developer must explicitly specify how to show the field in different parts of the system (grids, forms, views, etc.).

 .. note::
-   You can see more attribute sets default settings for Extend Entities |@ConfigField|.
+   For more default attribute set settings for Extend Entities, see |@ConfigField|.

 .. _book-entities-extended-entities-add-enum-fields: